grandma-collaboration/icare/docs/dev_guide/index.md

 ```
 ./grandma.sh run --update_prod
 ```
 to update the app in production.
-When the app runs, as the database state has been stamped, a migration server should start automatically and update the database.
+When the app runs, as the database's state has been stamped, a migration server should start automatically and update the database.

-## Access the Production VM
+## Access the Production VM (at IJCLAB)

 We deployed grandma_skyportal on a VM at IJCLAB/CNRS, which is accessible remotely via SSH.
 However, for security reasons, we don't want to expose an SSH connection to the public internet.
 Which is why you will need an IJCLAB account, so you can first connect to a public VM of IJCLAB, and then connect to the private VM dedicated to grandma_skyportal.